 Start by deleting social media.
 Use your phone to organize social meetings, but don’t socialize through it.
 You should make a phone call if one-on-one meetings are not possible, but you shouldn’t replace human contact with it.

-This one is crucial.
-You need to start viewing your life as a chess match.
-You have to make moves thinking three or four steps ahead.
+Start viewing your life as a chess match.
+Make moves thinking three or four steps ahead.

 You might think this complicates your life unnecessarily and the complete opposite of simple living – but you can make your life simpler by planning ahead.